Reviewing SiteOne Landscape Supply (NYSE:SITE) & F45 Training (NYSE:FXLV)

 |2.71

-SiteOne Landscape Supply currently has a consensus price target of $184.50, indicating a potential downside of 8.82%.
-F45 Training has a consensus price target of $20.29, indicating a potential upside of 42.36%.
+SiteOne Landscape Supply presently has a consensus target price of $184.50, indicating a potential downside of 8.82%.
+F45 Training has a consensus target price of $20.29, indicating a potential upside of 42.36%.
 Given F45 Training’s stronger consensus rating and higher possible upside, analysts plainly believe F45 Training is more favorable than SiteOne Landscape Supply.

 96.6% of SiteOne Landscape Supply shares are held by institutional investors.
-3.2% of SiteOne Landscape Supply shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+3.2% of SiteOne Landscape Supply shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Profitability